goosetea04/fshopping-list/README.md

 - Next, after we run `git init`, we run `flutter create <APP_NAME>`.
 We then write `cd <APP_NAME>` then `flutter run` to come up with the barebones skeleton of our application.

 - Moving on, we then modify our `main.dart` and `menu.dart` to better reflect what is needed as the specification for our PBP assignment.

+- We then repeat the steps for the tutorial.
+We